 The VoiceStory family will continue to grow in 2019!

-On a Monday night once a month, members of our community take to the stage and share a moment of their lives with us.
+One night every month, members of our community take to the stage and share a moment of their lives with us.
 Stories of facing their fears, overcoming adversity, accomplishing achievements and experiencing great adventures.

 People empowering people through storytelling with the intention of creating connection & community.
 So we invite you to put away your cell phone, disconnect from the hustle and take a moment to be with yourself & others.